 Dominik Winkel is currently a Language Assistant at the University of Washington.
 After finishing high school in Bonn, Dominik continued with his studies at the University of Bonn.
 Throughout this time, he volunteered as language instructor and advisor for teenage refugees in the city.
 He also had the opportunity to work and study abroad four times, before receiving his Master’s degree.
-In Chongqing (China) and Seattle (USA), he has been working as language instructor and project manager for the last two years.
+He has worked in Chongqing (China) and Seattle (USA) as language instructor and project manager for the last two years.
 In June 2019, he will return to Bonn to continue his professional and academic pursuits.

 Our DAAD network is a vast and global net of connections between DAAD award winners, ambassadors, alumni, grant holders, future applicants - all united by their love for study and research abroad and all things German.